Dan Hardy: Medical condition

 In 2013, Hardy was diagnosed with Wolff–Parkinson–White syndrome.
 A treatment for Wolff–Parkinson–White syndrome is ablation, cauterising of heart tissue to fix the electrical pathway issue, however Hardy has refused to have this treatment on the basis that the condition has never actually given him any problems.
 Eventually in October 2018 Hardy said in an interview that he has been medically cleared and eligible to return to fighting.

-During his hiatus, Hardy has served as a commentator for UFC's Fight Pass events, and works as an analyst on Fox Sports.
+During his hiatus, Hardy served as a commentator for UFC's Fight Pass events, and works as an analyst on Fox Sports.
 In August 2017, Hardy joined Sky Sports as an analyst for Floyd Mayweather vs. Conor McGregor.
 On 15 August 2019 Hardy appeared as a guest on The Joe Rogan Experience, revealing he is joining USADA testing pool in order to be eligible for competition.

 While on commentator duties for the second Polaris Squads event, Hardy revealed that he was planning to make his return to professional MMA for one final fight in the UFC at some point in 2021.

 UFC commentator

 While working as a commentator at UFC on ESPN: Whittaker vs. Till on 26 July 2020, Dan Hardy was involved in a verbal confrontation with referee Herb Dean after Hardy took offence to what he believed to be a late stoppage by Dean in a bout between Francisco Trinaldo and Jai Herbert.
-UFC president Dana White indicated afterwards that he would not take action against Hardy but that he would not tolerate any confrontations of officials in future.
+UFC president Dana White indicated afterwards that he would not take action against Hardy but that he would not tolerate any confrontations of officials in the future.

-In March 2021, news surfaced that Hardy was released from UFC after he had been involved in another argument with a female UFC employee.
+In March 2021, news surfaced that Hardy had been released from the UFC after he had been involved in another argument with a female UFC employee.
 Hardy disputed that he was terminated, however, and stated "I am no longer working directly with the UFC, ‘female’ part is irrelevant.
 It was a disagreement over an opportunity missed, or withheld, and I’d love some answers but can’t get any."

-In May 2021, Hardy announced that he was released from his UFC fight contract.
+In May 2021, Hardy announced that he had been released from his UFC fight contract.